IBM/dbb-zappbuild/build-conf/README.md

-assembler_macroPDS | Dataset to move macro files to from USS assembler_objPDS | Dataset to create object decks in from Assembler step assembler_dbrmPDS | Dataset to create DB2 DBRM modules in from Assembler step assembler_loadPDS | Dataset to create load modules in from link edit step assembler_srcDataSets | Comma separated list of 'source' type data sets assembler_srcOptions | BPXWDYN creation options for creating 'source' type data sets assembler_loadDatasets | Comma separated list of 'load module' type data sets assembler_loadOptions | BPXWDYN creation options for 'load module' type data sets assembler_tempOptions | BPXWDYN creation options for temporary data sets assembler_compileErrorFeedbackXmlOptions | BPXWDYN creation options for SYSXMLSD data set assembler_outputDatasets | List of output datasets to document deletions ** Can be overridden by a file property. assembler_pgm | MVS program name of the high level assembler
+assembler_macroPDS | Dataset to move macro files to from USS assembler_objPDS | Dataset to create object decks in from Assembler step assembler_dbrmPDS | Dataset to create DB2 DBRM modules in from Assembler step assembler_sysadataPDS | Dataset to create  sysadata file that contains source and symbolic data about the program assembler_debugPDS | Dataset to create the eqalangx side file for the IBM Debug Tool assembler_loadPDS | Dataset to create load modules in from link edit step assembler_srcDataSets | Comma separated list of 'source' type data sets assembler_srcOptions | BPXWDYN creation options for creating 'source' type data sets assembler_loadDatasets | Comma separated list of 'load module' type data sets assembler_loadOptions | BPXWDYN creation options for 'load module' type data sets assembler_tempOptions | BPXWDYN creation options for temporary data sets assembler_sysadataOptions | BPXWDYN creation options for assembler sysadata data sets assembler_sidefileOptions | BPXWDYN creation options for eqalangx sidefile assembler_compileErrorFeedbackXmlOptions | BPXWDYN creation options for SYSXMLSD data set assembler_outputDatasets | List of output datasets to document deletions ** Can be overridden by a file property. assembler_pgm | MVS program name of the high level assembler